 Getting the Right People On Board

 In order to get the right people, you need to pay careful attention to how jobs are designed and how jobs fit together in the organization.
 Job descriptions should speak not only to the tasks the person will do, but to the skills and characteristics that are important to the role.
-Here are some sample job descriptions:
+Here are some sample job descriptions and other hiring guidance:

 - Legal and illegal questions when hiring

 Be careful about using people in contracted roles.
 There are important federal laws about who can be considered a contractor.
 Similarly, there are U.S. Department of Labor (DOL) rules about interns and about the payment of stipends to volunteers.
 It is a good idea to consult with an employment law attorney to assure that you are following these complicated rules.
 If you cannot afford an attorney, in Washington State, contact Wayfind.
 Outside of Washington?
 Similar low cost legal services for nonprofits may be available in your community.

 - Department of Labor rules regarding interns